Old Persian: Script

 Old Persian texts were written from left to right in the syllabic Old Persian cuneiform script and had 36 phonetic characters and 8 logograms.
 The usage of logograms is not obligatory.
 The script was surprisingly not a result of evolution of the script used in the nearby civilisation of Mesopotamia.
 Despite the fact that Old Persian was written in cuneiform script, the script was not a direct continuation of Mesopotamian tradition and in fact, according to Schmitt, was a "deliberate creation of the sixth century BCE".

-The origin of the Old Persian cuneiform script and the identification of the date and process of introduction are a matter of discussion among Iranian scholars with no general agreement having been reached.
+The origin of the Old Persian cuneiform script and the identification of the date and process of introduction are a matter of debate among Iranian scholars with no general agreement having been reached.
 The factors making the consensus difficult are, among others, the difficult passage DB (IV lines 88–92) from Darius the Great who speaks of a new "form of writing" being made by himself which is said to be "in Aryan":

 Also, the analysis of certain Old Persian inscriptions are "supposed or claimed" to predate Darius the Great.
-Although it is true that the oldest attested Old Persian inscriptions are from Behistun monument from Darius, the creation of this "new type of writing" seems, according to Schmitt, "to have begun already under Cyrus the Great".
+Although it is true that the oldest attested Old Persian inscriptions are found on the Behistun monument from Darius, the creation of this "new type of writing" seems, according to Schmitt, "to have begun already under Cyrus the Great".

 The script shows a few changes in the shape of characters during the period it was used.
 This can be seen as a standardization of the heights of wedges, which in the beginning (i.e. in DB) took only half the height of a line.

 Phonology

 The following phonemes are expressed in the Old Persian script:

+Most phonemes are conventionally transcribed with the corresponding IPA symbols shown on this table, including θ, x for /θ, x/.
+The exceptions are c, j, y, ç, as the first three letters are used for /t͡ʃ d͡ʒ j/, and ç is used for the remaining phoneme (𐏂 in the native script, of uncertain pronunciation but perhaps an affricate or sibilant of some kind).